LCAC(L)

 The Landing Craft Air Cushion (Light), or LCAC(L), is a small amphibious hovercraft able to transverse both land and water.
-Like all amphibious landing craft in the Royal Navy, they are operated by the Royal Marines to transport troops or equipment from ship to shore during an amphibious landing.
+Like all amphibious landing craft in the Royal Navy, they were operated by the Royal Marines to transport troops or equipment from ship to shore during an amphibious landing.

-Four LCACs are in service as of 2012, with pennant numbers C21, C22, C23 and C24.
+Four LCACs were in service up to the early 2020s, with pennant numbers C21, C22, C23 and C24.
+However, these craft were reported laid up as of 2023.

 2000TDX

-The Griffon 2000TDX was the first LCAC(L) to enter service with the Royal Navy and Royal Marines, the added (L) indicates that it is a LCAC Light.
+The Griffon 2000TDX was the first LCAC(L) to enter service with the Royal Navy and Royal Marines, the added (L) indicates that it is an LCAC Light.
 The 2000TDX was based on the basic 2000TD model with modifications for military use.
 Due to the nature of the LCAC (being a hovercraft), they displace very little water despite their large size, they also produce next to no wake at high speed - this makes the LCAC more stealthy than traditional landing craft and with their powerful engines, much faster.